Frequently Asked Questions

 We may retain your application year to year, but you will nevertheless need to submit a new application each time, including all required materials and the application fee.

-Can I defer an offer of admission to a later date?
+Can I defer an offer of admission?

 When are admission decisions announced?